mrdavidkovacs/FHWNMasterThesis/README.md

 * GitLab: [![pipeline status](https://gitlab.com/mr.david.kovacs/MasterThesis/badges/master/pipeline.svg)](https://gitlab.com/mr.david.kovacs/MasterThesis/commits/master)

+# Templates for FHWN

-# Thesis template for FHWN (FH Wiener Neustadt, University of Applied Sciences in Wiener Neustadt)
+This repo contains several templates for FH Wiener Neustadt (University of Applied Sciences) in Wiener Neustadt, Austria.

+## Thesis
 The most important styles are extracted to a new LaTeX class (see [fhwn-masterthesis.cls](includes/fhwn-masterthesis.cls)) The required files may be extracted to another repository after the study program.